ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

   and the responses received.
 Usable for scripting on top of the logs.
 - `cliInternal`: Messages with no formal structure used purely for debugging.

-The following 4 services -- Networker, Tasker, Updater, and Worker -- all log in two formats:
+The following services -- Networker, Tasker, and Worker -- all log in two formats:

 | File                                                                                    | Description                                      |